 With this reliable sleep system on your adventures, you will sleep warm due to the insulation, and each VersaLite features a draw cord with a free-floating cord lock that allows campers and hikers to make a quick exit in the event of an emergency.

 You will also benefit from the YKK #5 double pull zipper.
 A lot of sleeping bags on the market offer only three-quarter zippers, which can be very limiting depending on your size or sleeping preference.

 With a full-length zipper, you can freely ventilate your sleeping bag all the way down to the footbox on warm summer nights or on trips you would rather use this sleep system as a base with a blanket.

 Down-filled draft tubes reduce air leaks and stiffening tape along the zipper coils help prevent snags.
 Continuous baffles are another delightful feature that most extreme backpackers will appreciate.

 The fully-baffled construction encircles the bag from zipper to zipper, allowing you to shift the down insulation from one side of the bag to the other depending on the temperature and your required warmth.
 The baffles are spaced approximately five and a quarter inches apart for seamless coverage.

 Value for Money and Guarantee

-Costing approximately $558.99 – $589.95, the VersaLite offers an excellent value.
+VersaLite offers an excellent value for the money.
 Sleeping bags can come as a steep investment for backpackers and campers who are just starting out, but purchasing the right sleep system can ensure that you stay warm on outdoor adventures for years to come.